jianboqi/CSF/README.md

 ```

 ### How to use CSF in Python
-You can install CSF from pip as:
+Thanks to [@rjanvier](https://github.com/rjanvier)'s contribution.
+Now we can install CSF from pip as:
 ```python
 pip install cloth-simulation-filter
 ```